vivekpatel99/heart-attack-predictor/README.md

 ### Context

-The [Heart Attack Risk Prediction Dataset](https://www.kaggle.com/datasets/sukhmandeepsinghbrar/heart-attack-dataset/data) were collected at Zheen hospital in Erbil, Iraq, from January 2019 to May 2019.
+The [heart attack datasets](https://www.kaggle.com/datasets/sukhmandeepsinghbrar/heart-attack-dataset/data) were collected at Zheen hospital in Erbil, Iraq, from January 2019 to May 2019.
 The attributes of this dataset are: age, gender, heart rate, systolic blood pressure, diastolic blood pressure, blood sugar, ck-mb and troponin with negative or positive output.
 According to the provided information, the medical dataset classifies either heart attack or none.
 The gender column in the data is normalized: the male is set to 1 and the female to 0.
 The glucose column is set to 1 if it is > 120; otherwise, 0.
 As for the output, positive is set to 1 and negative to 0.

 ### Dataset Glossary (Column-wise)